 Invitation and selection process

-Depending on what type of visa(s) you are interested in, you might receive an invitation to lodge a visa application or an Australian employer might contact you to discuss employment and sponsorship opportunities.
+Depending on what type of visa(s) you are interested in, you might receive an invitation to lodge a visa application or a state or territory government might contact you to discuss nomination opportunities.

 Independent and Skilled Regional (Provisional) visas

 Invitations are issued automatically by the SkillSelect system to the highest ranking EOIs, subject to occupation ceilings.
-Invitations are issued regularly, such as every month.
+Invitations are issued regularly.

 State or territory governments will identify and select skilled workers that they wish to nominate.
 State and territory governments might assess people before they nominate them.
 If you are nominated by a state or territory government and you have indicated that your points score is above the current pass mark for that visa, you will receive an invitation to apply from the SkillSelect system.
 When you complete an EOI that includes one of these visa types, you will be asked which state or territory you wish to seek nomination from.
 You will be able to select one state or territory, or any state or territory.
 If you select one state or territory only, then staff from that government body will be able to view your EOI for this visa type.
 If you select any state or territory, staff from all state or territory governments will be able to see your EOI for this visa type.